 Irish Coffee Ice Cream

-Coffee and whiskey are a great combination, and this is an homage to Joe Sheridan and his invention at Foyne’s, the precursor to Shannon Airport.
+Coffee and whiskey are a great combination, and this ice cream is an homage to Joe Sheridan's invention at Foyne’s, the precursor to Shannon Airport.

 Ingredients: